-The 2022 results were truly outstanding for Driffield Sixth Form.
-With some of the best outcomes in the East Riding, measures were comfortably above national averages.
-50% of students gained at least one grade A or above and with 39% of all grades in the Sixth Form being A-A\, our students are well equipped for bright futures.
-The performances across all subjects were superb, with individual student progress in the Sixth Form being above national expectations.
+The 2024 results were excellent for Driffield Sixth Form.
+With fantastic results across a range of subjects, our students are well equipped for bright futures.
 These results have enabled the students to progress on to their desired futures at some of the most prestigious Russell Group universities in the country.
-With all medicine, veterinary medicine and Oxbridge offer holders being successful in securing their place, we have maintained our proud record of success in these extremely competitive areas.
+With all medicine and veterinary medicine offer holders being successful in securing their place, we have maintained our proud record of success in these extremely competitive areas.